angelina-gm1999/Zonal-Adaptive-Dynamics-Operating-System-ZADOS-/README.md

 ZA-DOS is a research and prototyping framework for studying adaptive cognition, system-level intelligence, and governance under uncertainty, with a focus on modularity, extensibility, and explicit control over cognitive dynamics.
 Project Status
+ZA-DOS is an active, long-term architecture project.

+This repository intentionally exposes:
+- design documentation
+- developer notes
+- structural artifacts

+while keeping selected implementation details private during early development.

+The goal is to demonstrate architectural depth, reasoning clarity, and disciplined system design rather than provide a complete or finalized release.

 This repository is primarily documentative.
 It serves as a design, research, and architectural reference for ZA-DOS, a cognitive architecture currently under active development.